vzvznl/Koppeltaal-2.0-FHIR/guides/koppeltaal/Home/General-Notes/Restrictions-on-elements.md

 Some elements consists of complex types.
 Especially when they are defined in the nl-core profiles it is not desirable to restrict the subelements of such element by setting the cardinality to 0.
 These elements will be marked with a comment `This element is not used in the context of Koppeltaal 2.0`.
-The intention is for senders not to fill these elements and receivers to ignore any content in these elements should the exist in the instance.
+The intention is for senders not to fill these elements and receivers to ignore any content in these elements should they exist in the instance.

 ## Description in this Implementation Guide